Roy and Iris Corbin Lustron House

-Roy and Iris Corbin Lustron House, also known as the Corbin-Featherstone House, is a historic home located at Indianapolis, Marion County, Indiana.
+Roy and Iris Corbin Lustron House, also known as the Corbin-Featherstone House, is a historic home located at Indianapolis, Indiana.
 It was built in 1949, and is a one-story, side gabled Lustron house.
 It is constructed of steel and is sided and roofed with porcelain enameled steel panels.
 It sits on a poured concrete pad and measures 1,085 square feet.
 A garage was added to the house in the 1950s.
 It is one of about 30 Lustron houses built in Marion County.

 It was added to the National Register of Historic Places in 1997.